eunrcn/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
-System detects an error in tag to be filtered
+System detects an error in tag to be filtered.
     * 2a1.
-System requests for proper input of tag (One of existing tags : NR, O, OA, I, R)
+System requests for proper input of tag (One of existing tags : NR, O, OA, I, R).
     * 2a2.
 User enters the correct tag.
     * Steps 2a1-2a2 are repeated until the selection is correct.
     * Use case resumes from step 3.